ajhyperbit/Twitch-Title-Change/readme.md

 git clone https://github.com/ajhyperbit/Twitch-Title-Change.git
 ```

-If you need to install python, you can install it from the Microsoft store:
+If you need to install python, you can install it from the Microsoft store if you are on Windows:
 Instructions here:
 https://realpython.com/installing-python/#windows-how-to-install-python-from-the-microsoft-store